Photo: Romana Klee

 Williams said while he’s personally in favor of an expanded measure, it would be wise to start in a more conservative manner to ensure success of the initiative.

-Williams said it’s likely that the current state legislature would attempt to pass a law that would overturn an outright ban on Styrofoam, but because their next regular sessions isn’t for another two years, a careful, incremental ban could give other cities time to observe how Fayetteville’s law is coming along and possibly pass similar laws.
+Williams said it’s likely that the current state legislature would attempt to pass a law that would overturn an outright ban on foam, but because their next regular sessions isn’t for another two years, a careful, incremental ban could give other cities time to observe how Fayetteville’s law is coming along and possibly pass similar laws.
 The more statewide support the issue receives, he said, the less likely it would be to receive backlash from the legislature.

 Williams promised to begin exploring ways to expand the new ordinance, and to soon bring forward a resolution that directs city staff to begin discussing ideas with business owners and other groups around town.